Outreach (board game): Gameplay

-Outreach is played in the game universe introduced in Starforce: Alpha Centauri, where starflight is achieved through telepathy and occurs instantaneously.
-The game's fleets and stargates demonstrate massed sentient activity that powers movement.
+Outreach is played in the game universe introduced in Starforce: Alpha Centauri, where starflight is achieved through telepathy The game's fleets and stargates demonstrate massed sentient activity that powers movement.

 The Outreach playfield consists of a hex map covering approximately 1/3 of the galaxy.
 Hexes on the majority of the map are of one of three types, differing in their stellar density and the types of resources.
 There are an additional two types of hexes in the galactic core.
 Each hex is about 1200 light years across, so different race's fleets can inhabit a single hex without meeting.
 Combat can only be achieved by first finding the opposing force, which is subject to a number of factors.

 Fleets are represented by a single marker on the map, but contain multiple ships of three basic types.
 The details of the fleet makeup are recorded separately which adds a level of bookkeeping to the gameplay.
 Ship movement is effected by random events that may cause a fleet to "scatter" and be lost, so traveling long distances is very difficult until the player improves their tech level.
 There are a number of random events like these in the game, but they can be affected by the user spending their resources so the outcomes are rarely purely random.

 As is the case of the related game, StarForce, the game ultimately proceeds by building StarGates, space stations that lay claim to a hex.
 These generate resources which are used to build tech levels, fleets and affect the outcome of the random events.